 The 2014 Commonwealth Games were an important milestone personally having missed the previous games in India.
 Winning a gold medal capped off the experience perfectly!
 The following year was one of my most memorable, collecting gold at the World Cup in Sydney and in the process becoming the first shooter to win the Liz Ellis Diamond.

 After 12 years playing netball in Western Australia and notching-up more than 100 consecutive games for West Coast Fever, I decided it was time for a change so I departed for foundation Club, Sunshine Coast Lightning.
-The move turned out to be the best thing for me and not only do I love this special part of Queensland, but Lightning managed to win the Suncorp Super Netball title in its debut season.
+The move turned out to be the best thing for me and not only did I love living on the Coast, but Lightning managed to win the Suncorp Super Netball title in its debut year.

 Netball has taught me plenty both on and off the court and I have been lucky to have been surrounded by some great leaders.
 One of the proudest moments in my career was being chosen to lead the Australian Diamonds.
 To have the respect and trust of my team mates means everything to me.

 I am passionate about so many things outside of netball I can barely sit still!
-I am a self-confessed 'crazy animal lady' and alongside my two rescue kittens, I am the proud owner of a Bernese Mountain Dog, “Chino.”
-Chino now has a new friend in “Fensa” - an assistant dog from a charity I work with called the Compass Institute.
-The cheeky Labrador comes absolutely everywhere with me.
-I also love rabbits and had four mini lop bunnies which I had to leave in Perth when I moved east.
+I am a self-confessed 'crazy animal lady' and alongside my rescue kitten, I am the proud owner of a Bernese Mountain Dog, “Chino” and a giant rabbit.
 Like most athletes, I love coffee and more often than not you will see me with a cup in hand.
 I make it my mission where ever I am travelling to find the best spot in town.